mhaack/mh-site/src/posts/2025-07-04-smart-ev-charging-automatic-home-charger-control-with-ai-license-plate-recognition.md

 Set up the AI integration for image analysis capabilities.
 In case of Google Generative AI you'll need an API key from Google AI Studio.
 For others the setup process is mostly similar.

-## Lets automate it
+## Lets make it Smart

 The automation follows a sophisticated workflow that balances security with convenience:

 ![EV Charging Flow](/assets/images/ev-charging-flow.png "EV Charging Flow"){class="small"}

 1. Motion Detection: Camera sensors detect movement in the carport area via two different cameras

-   1. Condition Checks: Verify if the is already charging?
+2. Condition Checks: Verify if the is already charging?
-2. Patience Delay: 5-minute wait to allow parking and cable connection
+3. Patience Delay: 5-minute wait to allow parking and cable connection

-   2. Condition Checks: Verify the car is plugged in, the EV charger is locked, and not already charging
+4. Condition Checks: Verify the car is plugged in, the EV charger is locked, and not already charging
-3. AI Analysis: Capture and analyze a snapshot to identify the license plate
+5. AI Analysis: Capture and analyze a snapshot to identify the license plate
-4. Smart Decision: Unlock and start charging for authorized vehicles, or send alerts for unknown cars
+6. Smart Decision: Unlock and start charging for authorized vehicles, or send alerts for unknown cars

 ### The Complete Automation